-\end{proposition} The proof is provided in the Supplementary Material.
-The following corollary provides the optimal bandwidth with respect to the $L^1$ norm. \begin{corollary} Under the same assumptions of Proposition \ref{prop:risk-smooth}, the optimal bandwidths $h_1^*$ and $h_2^*$ satisfies
+\end{proposition} The proof is provided in the Supplementary Material \citep{kassiwangsupp25}.
+The following corollary provides the optimal bandwidth with respect to the $L^1$ norm. \begin{corollary} Under the assumptions of Proposition \ref{prop:risk-smooth}, the optimal bandwidths $h_1^*$ and $h_2^*$ satisfies

-Moreover, if $h_1^*$ and $h_2^*$ is used for smoothing, the following risk is obtained:
+Moreover, if $h_1^*$ and $h_2^*$ is used for smoothing, the following rate is obtained:

-where $\omega$ is the ``effective smoothness", defined by the relation
+where $\omega$ is the "effective smoothness", defined by the relation

 \end{corollary} All the quantities in Corollary \ref{cor:opt-h-smooth} are estimable from the data using our methodology.
-Structural adaptation enables the optimal bandwidths to be chosen according to Corollary \ref{cor:opt-h-smooth}, obtaining the anisotropic rates of convergence, when the intrinsic anisotropy is not in the direction of the canonical basis.
-By working only on the canonical basis, the rates of convergence that is generally obtained corresponds to the isotropic rate.
-This is confirmed by our simulation study, which we discuss now.
+Structural adaptation enables the optimal bandwidths to be chosen according to Corollary \ref{cor:opt-h-smooth}, obtaining the anisotropic rates of convergence when the intrinsic anisotropy is not in the direction of the canonical basis.